carbonrider/zander/README.md

 A configurable dependency injection for Node.JS without a need to patch `require` or manually injecting references.
 Simple, easy to get started and bundled with examples to bootstrap your project.

+Zander is
+1. An unopinionated library.
+2. It just does one simple thing - Dependency Injection.
+3. Developers have freedom to define component directory structure of their choice.
+4. Use with any server side framework of your choice.
+Be it ExpressJS, Swagger etc. everything just works fine.

 ## Usage
 Install zander using your favorite package manager : npm